 There has been a lot of discussion in the media and between lawyers about the birth control device, Paragard.
 The Paragard IUD is allegedly causing many women injuries upon removal resulting in serious permanent injuries.
-Because of this, many lawsuits have been filed against the manufacturers, Cooper Surgical and Teva Pharmaceuticals, for the alleged injuries.
+Because of this, many people are filing against the manufacturers, Cooper Surgical and Teva Pharmaceuticals, for the alleged injuries.

 What is Paragard?

-Paragard is a long intrauterine contraceptive device (IUD) used by women to prevent pregnancy.
+Paragard is a long intrauterine contraceptive device (IUD) the women use to prevent pregnancy.
 It is the only IUD on the market that is hormone-free and it claims it prevents pregnancy up to ten years.
 It is a T-shaped device made primarily of plastic and copper that is placed into a woman’s uterus during an office visit.

 Because it is hormone-free, the copper acts as the “active ingredient” in preventing pregnancy instead of hormones.
 The copper wire produces an inflammatory reaction that is toxic to sperm and eggs making it a successful contraceptive.

 This is a popular option for women because it is very effective, lasts a long time, and is hormone-free.
 The Paragard IUD has grown in popularity in the past 5 years, in fact, around 4.4 million or 7.8% of all U.S. women have IUDS and 12% of women who use contraceptives have IUDs.

 Paragard states to not use their product if:

 - If your uterus is an abnormal shape

 - Develop a pelvic infection called pelvic inflammatory disease (PID) or have current behavior that puts you at high risk of PID

 - Have had an infection in your uterus after a pregnancy or abortion in the past 3 months